pthom/hello_imgui/README.md

 ## Get started in 5 minutes

 ### Either use this starter template
-[This template](https://github.com/pthom/hello_imgui_template) will get you started in 5 minutes (and shows how to embed assets, customize the app icon, etc.).
+[The starter template](https://github.com/pthom/hello_imgui_template) will get you started in 5 minutes, and shows how to embed assets, customize the app icon (etc.), on all platforms.

 ### Or write a cmake + main.cpp file, and you are good to go!